Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Results

-Here, we present some alterations of the dissipative QP (student 1) to improve its performance and further understand its behaviour.
-Initially, we add a more general processing unitary (Fig.~\ref{fig4}a in blue) to see if it can show better performance.
+Here, we present some alterations of the Student - QP to improve its performance and further understand its behaviour.
 So far, we used four general single qubit rotations and two 2-qubit gates (the multi-controlled NOT included).
 Sousa et. al. \cite{sousa2006universal} show that eight single qubit unitaries and four entangling gates realize an arbitrary two qubit gate.
-Therefore, we add four more processing gates to the dissipative QP (student 1) each followed by CNOT entangling gates (see figure \ref{fig4}a).
+Therefore, we add four more processing gates to the Student - QP each followed by CNOT entangling gates (see figure \ref{fig4}a).
 We still have a single perceptron with two inputs, but with a more general unitary for processing the data.
 The performance of the perceptron though did not improve, suggesting that the structure of the circuit is not enough to simulate the data structure of the re-uploading perceptron as a teacher.

-In a next step, we try to increase the complexity of the dissipative model by realizing a deep QNN from single dissipative QPs inspired by~\cite{Tacchino2}.
+Next, we try to increase the complexity of the QP by realizing a deep QNN from single QPs inspired by~\cite{Tacchino2}.
 The structure is shown in Fig. \ref{fig4}b with the classical analog in the inset which can be understood in the following way: The input data (light and dark orange circles in the inset) are introduced with the encoding unitaries (light and dark orange squares).
 The processing happens with the blue unitaries which correspond to the blue circles in the inset.
 The output of each blue circle is realized with the CNOT gate acting on both ancilla qubits 1 and 2.
 These outputs are then introduced in the last ancilla qubit 3 with the CZ gates.
 The performance of the circuit did not improve though (see Fig.~\ref{fig5}), which means that the deferred measurement on the second ancilla is not enough to improve the performance of the architecture.
-This shows that the formation of coherent deep QNN structures is not analog to classical NN just by staking several perceptrons together.
+This shows that the formation of coherent deep QNN structures does not follow the classical analog of a classical deep NN, i.e. by staking several perceptrons together.